What is a nosebleed?

 To treat a nosebleed:

-- Calm your child and let him know you can help.
+- Calm your child and let him or her know you can help.

 - Pinch the nostrils together for five to 10 minutes without stopping to see if bleeding has stopped.